This post contains affiliate links. Please see our disclosure policy.

 Pâte Sucrée, aka sweet tart crust can be made either by hand or in a mixer.
 Once the dough comes together it will need to rest and chill for at least 1 hour before rolling out.
 I like to use with a simple 9-inch or 22 cm pastry ring for making tarts.
 But, you can certainly use a removable bottom 9-inch fluted tart pan.

-Key Ingredients
+Key Ingredients & Test Notes

-- Almond Flour: I swapped a portion of the flour for almond meal, which is unblanched almond flour with flecks of the brown skin.
+- Almond Meal: I swapped a portion of the flour for almond meal, which is unblanched almond flour with flecks of the brown skin.
 This gives the dough a light nuttiness and gorgeous texture contrast.

 - Test Note: The almond meal can be evenly swapped for blanched almond flour.
-Sometimes I will change it up and use ground hazelnut or pistachio flour.

 - Butter: It’s not French pastry without French butter.
 Rich cultured european style butter with 82% butterfat brings tenderness to the dough.
 It’s also easier to work with even while cold, making rolling out and lining the dough so much less work.